brittanyhowell/Genomes/alignToPlotScripts/README.md

 - mergeBED.sh:					merges BEDs in a directory.
 - moveCoverageBED.sh:			Migrates data from VM to Mac.
 - redoAlignments.sh: 			Runs STAR for defined variables.
-- samTools: 					I grew tired of asking Google what the correct tools were.
+- samTools.sh: 					I grew tired of asking Google what the correct tools were.